Gozargah/gozargah.github.io/marzban/en/docs/marzban-node.md

 - Return to the Marzban Panel and complete the different sections as follows:

-1. In the `Name` section, choose a desired name for the node.
+1. In the `Name` section, choose your desired name for the node.
 2. Enter the IP address of the node in the `Address` section.
 3. Leave default connection ports for the node including `Port` and `API Port` unchanged.
-4. If you want your node's border host to be added for all inbound connections as a new host, checkmark 'Add this node as a new host for every inbound'.
+4. If you want your Marzban Node's host to be added for all inbounds as a new host, checkmark `Add this node as a new host for every inbound`.

 ::: tip Note
-You can disable this checkbox and add the Node server IP only for necessary connections as a host in the `Host Settings` section.
+You can disable this checkmark and manually add the Node server IP only for necessary connections as a host in the `Host Settings` section.
 :::

 - Finally, click on `Add Node` to add the node.
 Now the node is ready to use.
 You can use the Node server IP for desired connections by managing your hosts in the `Host Settings` section.